pivotal/docs-tap/install-general.md

 * A container image registry, such as [Harbor](https://goharbor.io/) or [Docker Hub](https://hub.docker.com/) with at least **10&nbsp;GB** of available storage for application images, base images, and runtime dependencies
-    * If available, VMware recommends using a paid registry account to avoid potential rate-limiting associated with some free registry offerings. application images, base images, and runtime dependencies.
+    * When available, VMware recommends using a paid registry account to avoid potential rate-limiting associated with some free registry offerings. application images, base images, and runtime dependencies.
     * VMware recommends using a paid registry account, if available, to avoid potential